Pause. Pray. Ponder. (Solutions For Winning Unexpected Battles)

 On top of it all, I was embarrassed to admit what was really going on inside.

-I knew we were raising our kids to leave and be independent and live lives that would be separate from Tom and I. I understood it intellectually, but my heart had a hard time catching up.
-I prayed often about getting them ready and God graciously answered that prayer.
-I guess I should have prayed more about getting mysef ready!
+I knew we were raising our kids to leave, be independent, and live lives that would be separate from Tom and I. I understood it intellectually, but my heart took a while to catch up with the realities that presented themselves after they left home.
+I had often prayed about getting them ready, and God graciously answered that prayer.

-Speaking of being an elder's wife...That blessing revealed another unexpected struggle for me.
-It took me down a road of entitlement I hadn't anticipated.
-In my heart I expected certain things of the ministries my kids moved to.
+Tom served as an elder in our congregation when the kids left home.
+That blessing revealed another unexpected struggle for me.
+It exposed a level of entitlement I hadn't anticipated.
+Because of Tom's "position," in my heart, I expected certain things of the churches my kids attended when they moved.
 As hard as it is to admit, I expected a bit of special treatment and "looking after."

 Pause.
-I had to learn to stop in my tracks and pray about everything I was feeling and the weird and wacky (sinful) thoughts that tried to overtake me.
+I had to learn to stop in my tracks and pray about everything I was feeling and the weird and wacky thoughts that tried to overtake me.
 Instead of reacting and acting on my impulses to control and "protect," I had to reason through my fears and find the right answers in the Bible.
 I'm so thankful God gives me a way out of my temptations and doesn't leave me hopeless!

 Pray.
-No matter what I faced God was right there with me.
-He already knew my heart and it didn't scare him.
+No matter what I faced, God was right there with me.
+He already knew my heart, and it didn't scare him.
 He loved me enough to show me where I was and helped me get to the other side.

 "Then Jesus said to his disciples: "Therefore I tell you, do not worry about your life, what you will eat; or about your body, what you will wear.
 Life is more than food and the body more than clothes.
 Consider the ravens.
-They do not sow or reap, they have no storeroom or barn; yet God feeds them.
+They do not sow or reap, they have no storeroom or barn, yet God feeds them.
 And how much more valuable you (and your children) are than birds!
 Who of you by worrying can add a single hour to his life?
 Since you cannot do this very little thing, why do you worry about the rest?""
-(Luke 12:22-26, emphasis added).
+(Luke 12:22-26, NIV, emphasis added).